tomasherceg/dotvvm-docs/Pages/basics-value-binding.md

 ﻿## Value Binding

+The **value binding** is the most frequently used binding in DotVVM.

-This binding allows you to bind a property in the ViewModel with some control's property in the DOTHTML file, or just render it as a text.
+It allows you to bind a property in the viewmodel to a property of a control in the DOTHTML file, or just render the value as a text.

-Let's have the following ViewModel:
+Let's have the following viewmodel:

 ```CSHARP
 public class MyViewModel {